beckbw/TACC-LSC-Training/Workshops/README.md

 # Training Workshops and Presentations

-Course materials for specific presentations, their related slides, and sample data are provided in subfolders by `INSTITUTION`.
-Within the folder for each `INSTITUTION` are additional subfolders for the `DATE` the workshop was presented.
+Course materials for specific presentations, their related slides, and sample data are provided in subfolders by institution.
+Within the folder for each institution are additional subfolders for the date the workshop was presented.

 For example:<br/>